aws-powertools/powertools-lambda-java/docs/core/logging.md

 `clearState` is based on `MDC.clear()`.
 State clearing is automatically done at the end of the execution of the handler if set to `true`.

+???+ tip
+    When using the functional API with `PowertoolsLogging.withLogging()`, state is automatically cleared at the end of execution, so you don't need to manage it manually.

 ## Logging incoming event

-When debugging in non-production environments, you can instruct the `@Logging` annotation to log the incoming event with `logEvent` param or via `POWERTOOLS_LOGGER_LOG_EVENT` env var.
+When debugging in non-production environments, you can log the incoming event using the `@Logging` annotation with `logEvent` param, via `POWERTOOLS_LOGGER_LOG_EVENT` env var, or manually with the functional API.

 ???+ warning
-    This is disabled by default to prevent sensitive info being logged
+    This is disabled by default to prevent sensitive info being logged.

-=== "AppLogEvent.java"
+=== "@Logging annotation"

     ```java hl_lines="5"
        public class AppLogEvent implements RequestHandler<APIGatewayProxyRequestEvent, APIGatewayProxyResponseEvent> {